Getting Veterans (VA) Disability for Knee Injuries

 A nexus, or link, between your knee injury and the event, illness, or injury during service

 These criteria can be difficult to meet, often leading to a claim denial.
 Working with a legal team that focuses on VA disability appeals can help you receive the benefits you need.
-Call the team at Chisholm Chisholm & Kilpatrick LTD to find out more during a free consultation.
-We look forward to putting our years of successful experiences to work for you: 800-544-9144.
+Call the team at Chisholm Chisholm & Kilpatrick to find out more during a free consultation.
+We look forward to putting our many decades of experience to work for you: 800-544-9144.

 What Is Service Connection?